 User account : root user or user account with sudo privileges

-Recommended to run all the administrative command as with sudo privilege instead of root
+Recommended to run all the administrative commands as with sudo privilege instead of root

-Difficulties to setup sudo users?
+Difficulties in setting up sudo users?
 Click here to find the steps.

-We can configure the firewall settings using three ways:
+You can configure your firewall settings using three ways:

 a.
 Direct editing in the ‘/etc/firewalld’ configuration files